 Arbitrage is a guaranteed profit due to the same asset being priced differently in different markets.
 This is a very popular fundamental analysis strategy made more effective due to fast computer automated trade execution.
 The software programs can find the arbitrage opportunities for you.

-Interest rate changes will effect the price for goods and services of a particular nation.
+Raising interest rates or higher interest rates will effect the price for goods and services of a particular nation.
 Most nations try to devalue their currencies to increase exports.

 Australia is primarily a raw materials exporter with much of its national income based on commodities.
 Thus, dramatic commodity price changes will impact the AUD more drastically.